micropython/micropython-esp32-ulp/README.rst

 * many ESP32 ULP code examples found on the web will work unmodified
 * a simple disassembler is also provided

+.. [#f1] Note: the ESP32-S2 and ESP32-S3 have the same ULP binary format between each other
+         but the binary format is different than that of the original ESP32 ULP.
+You need to select the ``esp32s2`` cpu (`see docs </docs/disassembler.rst>`_) when assembling code for use on an ESP32-S2/S3.

 Quick start
 -----------